department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bold-text.md

 - The different types of accounts through which you can sign in to VA.gov: My HealtheVet, DS Logon, and ID.me.
 [Review examples on View your VA lab and test results online page](https://www.va.gov/health-care/view-test-and-lab-results/)
 - When there’s a “Note:” or “Example:” [Review examples on VA pension rates for Veterans page](https://www.va.gov/pension/veterans-pension-rates/)
 - The design element or text link we want the user to click on when we’re walking them through online instructions.
 [Review examples on VA travel pay reimbursement page](https://www.va.gov/health-care/get-reimbursed-for-travel-pay/)
-- If you are presenting a series of label and value pairs, such as the contact information (address, phone number, etc.) for a location.
+- If you’re presenting a series of label and value pairs, such as the contact information (address, phone number, etc.) for a location.
 The label is always bold, not the value, and the label and value are separated by a line break as opposed to a colon.
 [Review examples on H. John Heinz III Department of VA Medical Center page](https://www.va.gov/pittsburgh-health-care/locations/h-john-heinz-iii-department-of-veterans-affairs-medical-center/#caregiver-support)

 ### Don’t use bold in these cases